RoseCityRobotics/common_platform/docs/source/operations/ros2_joystick.md

 Of course\!
 Here is an expanded and nicely formatted markdown version of the text you provided.

-# Using a Bluetooth Gamepad to Drive a ROS2 Robot 🎮
+# Using a Bluetooth Gamepad

 This guide walks you through configuring a standard Bluetooth (BT) gamepad to control a ROS2-based robot.
 The process involves creating a custom ROS2 package to launch and configure the necessary nodes that translate your joystick movements into robot motion commands.